robbintt/smorgasbord/README.md

 ### Purpose

 A smorgasbord of features to be mixed into a future game world.

+Consider making a CPF for this project.
+The sub-projects are becoming more clear.

 ### Current Projects

-1. look: Reconstruct specialized object look methods
-    1. Inside Items (anything with contents)
-        - need special parsing for "look in X"
-        - query each object for sublocation to build view based on preposition
-        - Preposition/sublocation: "in", "under", "behind", "on"
-        - Need specific view for each sublocation
-        - Optional: comprehensive view (inspect object or something)
-    2. Rooms
-        - Detect if an object is a room and give a consistent view
-    3. Items
-        - Give a consistent, simple description
+A bunch of current projects as they come into focus.
+They can be broken out as tasks become deeper or more complex.

-    4. Characters (PC and NPC identical)
+1. Characters Descriptions (PC and NPC identical)
     - Itemized description: eyes, hair, skin, face, height, build
     - visible status effects
     - demeanor
     - worn items
     - equipped items

-2. Containers: get x in y, put x in y
-    1. Override search language (maybe a silent or quiet flag on search with a custom caller.msg
-    2. Add look_in to view stuff inside stuff.
-(DONE)
-        - Add the grammar for this preposition (DONE)
-        - Add special views when there is a prepositon in at_look and related response functions (DONE)
-    3. Implement 'my' adjective
-        - Currently self locations override ground locations preventing (or confusing?) ground access on items with the same name as held items.
-        - 'get my sword in my sheath' should be equivalent to 'get sword in my sheath'.
-        - Consider implementing 'get my sword' which searches all your top level objects for the first sword.
-    4. Add inventory limits at some point.
+2. Add inventory limits at some point.
 Move this task when necessary.
-        - These limits COULD be used as an equip system
+    1. limit options:
         - weight limit
         - volume limit
         - quantity limit
         - locks/permissions
+    2. These limits COULD be used as an equip system

+3. Implement 'my' adjective
+    - Currently self locations override ground locations preventing (or confusing?) ground access on items with the same name as held items.
+    - 'get my sword in my sheath' should be equivalent to 'get sword in my sheath'.
+    - Consider implementing 'get my sword' which searches all your top level objects for the first sword.

-3. De-abstraction: 'look' and 'put' are different grammars than CmdObjectInteraction.
+4. De-abstraction: 'look' and 'put' are different grammars than CmdObjectInteraction.
     1. Extract 'look' from CmdObjectInteraction
         - Maintains most of the same code, but has these forms:
             1. 'look'